opensearch-project/documentation-website/_analyzers/fingerprint.md

 # Fingerprint analyzer

 The `fingerprint` analyzer is designed to create a fingerprint of text.
 This analyzer sorts and deduplicates the terms (tokens) generated from the input, and then concatenates them using a separator.
-It is commonly used for data deduplication, as it produces the same output for similar inputs with the same words, regardless of the order of the words.
+It is commonly used for data deduplication because it produces the same output for similar inputs containing the same words, regardless of the order of the words.

 The `fingerprint` analyzer is comprised of the following components: